 The reason is the fact that even a few basis points can result in big amounts.
 1% of $100,000 is $1,000.
 But, 1% of $1 million is $10,000 while 1% of $100 million is $1 million.
 This book on improving portfolio performance clearly explains how costs can impact investment performance.

-When the stakes get higher and the financial issues to be evaluated get more complex, you will be better served by a reputed financial planner.
+When the stakes get higher and the financial issues to be evaluated get more complex, you will be better served by a reputed financial advisor.
 High net worth individuals should look at a wealth management advisor, a practice that is a subset of financial advisory.

 You might wonder whether you can do your own financial planning.
 While nothing is impossible, that approach is fraught with risks.
-If you are looking to sell your business, you need professional advice on taxation and on a plan to invest the windfall.
+If you are looking to sell your business, you need professional advice on taxation and on a plan to invest in the windfall.

 If you want to buy or sell a multi-million dollar property, you want to get all aspects of the deal right.
 Wrong decisions can cost you heavily.